Published by Christina Riley. Last Updated on November 22, 2023.

 One of only 12 tiny house resorts of its kind in the United States, River & Twine boasts homes with a truly unique getaway experience.
 Each is named after a North Carolina river and can accommodate up to four guests.

-The property’s diverse array of accommodations make this perfect for wedding parties, corporate groups, and even romantic getaways.
+The property’s diverse accommodations make this perfect for wedding parties, corporate groups, and even romantic getaways.

 If you want to elevate your experience one more notch, add-on experiences can be ready for you upon check-in.
-Everything from s’mores kits, wine, mimosa baskets, and more are available!
+Everything from s’mores kits to wine and mimosa baskets are available!
 All you have to do is contact River and Twine.

 Live at Rocky Mount Mills

-If you really fall in love with this place or had the area in mind for relocation, Rocky Mount Mills has a few living options.
+If you really fall in love with this place or have the area in mind for relocation, Rocky Mount Mills has a few living options.

-For starters, there are 55 village homes here, perfect for families and featuring covered porches and screened-in, spacious backyards.
-These homes also feature kegerators that can be filled from Goat Island Bottle Shop!
+For starters, 55 village homes here are perfect for families and feature covered porches and screened-in, spacious backyards.
+These homes also feature kegerators that can be filled from the Goat Island Bottle Shop!

 67 apartments are also available, with tall windows, plank floors, stout timbers, and beautiful brickwork overlooking the Tar River Reservoir.
 With these great choices, It’s not hard to see why so many people have flocked to live in Rocky Mount Mills.

 There are also plenty of ways to enjoy the campus for young children!
-There is a Wiffle ball field that is perfect for children, plenty of space and corn hole at Koi Pond Brewing, and Tipsy Tomato has an outbuilding with arcade games.
+There is a Wiffle ball field that is perfect for children, plenty of space, and a corn hole at Koi Pond Brewing, and Tipsy Tomato has an outbuilding with arcade games.

-Not only are the spaces beautiful and affordable, but the proximity of so many restaurants, breweries, and businesses also boosts the convenience factor.
+The spaces are beautiful and affordable, and the proximity of many restaurants, breweries, and businesses also boost convenience.